-\\ Chemical shifts for other nuclei are available in the Output dialog (Output under the Display menu) and may also be attached as labels (Configure... under the Model menu).
+^{} Chemical shifts for other nuclei are available in the Output dialog (Output under the Display menu; Chapter 21) and may also be attached as labels (Configure... under the Model menu; Chapter 17).
 All chemical shifts are given relative to standard compounds, for example, TMS in the case of both proton and carbon.
-Standards are listed in Appendix L.